! Alert

 Katherine Profeta

-What are the limits of our attention, and how do those limits test the strength of our bonds? my tongue is a blade is a three-hour movement performance-practice rooted in relation, memory, and reflection.
-Four performers commit to remembering one another, holding one another, bearing one another, and sustaining the world that contains them.
+How do we hold and transmit memory through a series of ongoing and intimate embodied entanglements?
+How do we design an ongoing web of psychic and physical connection? my tongue is a blade is a three-hour movement performance-practice rooted in relation, memory, and reflection.
+Five performers commit to remembering one another, holding one another, bearing one another, and sustaining the world that contains them.
 A rich visual and sonic landscape invites the audience to witness this shared practice and to resonate within it.

 Originally commissioned by the Irish Museum of Modern Art as part of Take a Breath, with support from the Sam Gilliam Foundation.
 Support for Sweat Variant is provided in part by the Mellon and Howard Gilman Foundations, as well as by the New England Foundation for the Arts’ National Dance Project with funding from the Doris Duke Foundation.